-So it's really important for us to do that, and also 1 2 we are focusing on our structures so that we stabilize them 3 so they're not considered blighting elements, and we can 4 avoid any further conservatorship cases that are coming 5 forward.
-6 Other than that, our rental space, the significant 7 change would be, we moved from one side of the floor to the 8 other, to a smaller, more compact space.
+4 avoid any further conservatorship cases that are coming 5 forward.
+Other than that, our rental space, the significant 7 change would be, we moved from one side of the floor to the 8 other, to a smaller, more compact space.
 So because we have 9 less square footage, you'll see the difference there.
 10 And then subscriptions and publications, we don't 11 generally use that so we just dropped that for the most 12 part.
 13 So overall, you'll see that increase in our general 14 fund allotment.
 We did spend it on insurance.
 But for the 15 most part, we're kind of on par from last year.
-Any questions from the Board?
-16 17 MR. GOODMAN: Just one.
+16 Any questions from the Board?
+17 MR. GOODMAN: Just one.
 So just to clarify, for the 18 maintenance, so there was maybe some incremental increase in maintenance, but really, it was really just kind of a 20 spreadsheet issue, essentially, in terms of where the money 21 was?
 22 MR. RODRIGUEZ: Correct.
 23 MR. GOODMAN: Got you.
 Thanks.
-CHAIR FADULLON: Other questions from the Board?

-Just a bit of background.
-Pursuant to Board 2 Resolution No. 2022-39, which was adopted in October of 3 2022, which ultimately had amended Resolution No. 2021-52 4 which was initially adopted in November of 2021, the 5 applicant was approved for the development of a mixed income 6 project.
-That project included 41 single-family homes and two duplex units.
-The project itself proposed 22 affordable units.
+4 which was initially adopted in November of 2021, the 5 applicant was approved for the development of a mixed income 6 project.
+That project included 41 single-family homes and two 7 8 duplex units.
+The project itself proposed 22 affordable 9 units.
 Those 22 units were composed of 12 single-family 10 units at 100 percent of AMI and two duplex units that were 11 at 100 percent of AMI as well.
 It also included eight 12 single-family units which were to be sold at 80 percent of 13 AMI in addition to the rest of the units in the project 14 which was 21 market rate units.
-After further evaluation of the units proposed on 16 commercially zoned blocks, particularly on the Kensington 17 addresses in the package, the applicant has presented updated plans that will facilitate a by-right mixed use 18 residential development on those parcels, those of which will better align with the development along the corridor.
-Today the request is for the Board to approve a change in the development plans that will remove four single-family affordable units on those properties along Kensington Avenue 24 which were to be sold at 100 percent of AMI.
+After further evaluation of the units proposed on 15 16 commercially zoned blocks, particularly on the Kensington 17 addresses in the package, the applicant has presented 18 updated plans that will facilitate a by-right mixed use 19 residential development on those parcels, those of which 20 will better align with the development along the corridor.
+21 Today the request is for the Board to approve a change 22 in the development plans that will remove four single-family affordable units on those properties along Kensington Avenue 24 which were to be sold at 100 percent of AMI.